-If your watch took the water you will notice it very quickly, the fog will appear inside the latter.
+- If your watch gets water inside, you will notice it very quickly.
 The main advice we can give you is to go quickly to a watchmaker.
-Indeed, the more thewater stay long inside the case, plus the dial, the hands or even the movement of your watch will be damaged.
-Under the effect of water or even salted water the steel elements of your watch will rust internally and therefore greatly abate.
-To Charlie Paris, we have a watchmaker who can take care of your show manor your show woman who would have taken the water.
+Indeed, the longer the water remains inside the case, the more the dial, the hands or even the movement of your watch will be damaged.
+Under the effect of water or even salt water, the steel elements of your watch will rust internally and thus become very damaged.
+At Charlie Paris, we have a watchmaker who can take care of your men's watch or women's watch that has taken on water.

-If your watch stays for many days under this humid atmosphere it has a strong chance of displaying significant rust marks.
-The watchmaker will no longer be able to do much, so it will have to replace parts or all of the elements of your watch.
-So you will have understood, pay attention to your watch!
-Even more if it is a automatic watch!
+- If your watch is left for many days in this humid atmosphere, it is likely to show significant rust marks.
+The watchmaker will not be able to do much more, he will have to replace parts or all the elements of your watch.
+So, as you can see, be careful with your watch!
+Even more so if it is an automatic watch!

-→ Firstly ensure that the crown of your watch is properly engaged before going into the water.
-Indeed it is it that guarantees the waterproofing of your watch.
-If your watch is suitable for diving, it is normally equipped with a screwed crown.
-In this case make sure that the latter is screwed in the axis and at its maximum.
+- First of all, make sure that the crown of your watch is properly engaged before going into the water.
+Indeed, it is the crown that guarantees the water resistance of your watch.
+If your watch is adapted for diving, it is normally equipped with a screw-in crown.
+In this case, make sure that the crown is screwed in on the axis and at its maximum.

-→ Lorsque you go in the water with your waterproof watch avoid large temperature differences for like any material, steel expands and contracts under the effect of heat and cold.
-It therefore presses the joints of your watch in a more or less important way and a sudden change in temperature can really damage the tightness of your watch.
+- When you go in the water with your waterproof watch, avoid large temperature differences because, like any material, steel expands and contracts under the effect of heat and cold.
+It therefore presses on the seals of your watch to a greater or lesser extent and a sudden change in temperature can really damage the water resistance of your watch.

-→ Sif you own a show chronograph (even if waterproof) do not use push buttons when immersed.
-With very rare exceptions, if you press the push buttons, water will automatically enter your watch.
+- If you have a chronograph watch (even if it is waterproof) do not use the push buttons when it is underwater.
+With very few exceptions, if you press the push buttons, water will systematically enter your watch.

-- If your watch has received a violent shock it may be that the the case was damaged or the glass was slightly cracked, which increases the risk of your watch taking on water.
-So take your watch to your watchmaker to check its tightness.
+- If your watch has received a violent shock, it is possible that the case has been damaged or that the glass has been slightly cracked, which increases the risk of your watch getting water.
+Take your watch to your watchmaker to have it checked for water resistance.

-You may not know if your watch is waterproof, or what ATM inscriptions mean on the back of your watch.
-For this we invite you to read our article on different levels of waterproofing of watches by clicking here.
+You may not know if your watch is waterproof, or what the ATM markings on the back of your watch mean.
+We invite you to discover our video on this subject.